thegetty/quire-docs/content/resources/workshop.md

 #### Try it Yourself

 1. Change the `title` of the `intro.md` file to anything you like
-2. Press Control-C to stop your preview
+2. In the CLI, press Control-C to stop your preview
 3. Type the command `quire preview` to restart the preview (this needs to be done any time there is a change to YAML)
-4. Notice that the title of the essay has changed
+4. Go to your browser, and notice that the title of the essay has changed
 5. Navigate to the table of contents in your project and note how the title of the Introduction has changed there as well

 ### `publication.yaml`

-Another important role YAML plays in your project is storing important metadata.
-This information is kept in the `publication.yaml` file.
-The information in this file is automatically included in the underlying code of every page of your project's online edition, supporting Search Engine Optimization (SEO) and general discovery.
+Another role YAML plays in your project is storing important metadata.
+This information is kept in the `publication.yaml` file and includes things like publication title and contributors, copyright information, BISAC codes, publisher, CC license, revision history , etc. The data in this file is automatically included in the underlying code of every page of your project's online edition, supporting Search Engine Optimization (SEO) and general discovery.

+The `publication.yaml` file lives in the `_data` folder along with a number of other YAML files such as `figures.yaml`, `objects.yaml`, and `references.yaml`.
+We will look at those files a little bit later on.
+For now, our focus is just on the `publication.yaml` file.

 #### Try it Yourself